 We’ve talked about ps command before on a previous post and how to order the processes by memory usage and CPU usage.

-Checking performance with iostat and lsof
+Monitoring System Health with iostat and lsof

 iostat command gives you CPU utilization report; it can be used with -c option to display the CPU utilization report.

 The output result is easy to understand, but if the system is busy, you will see %iowait increases.
 That means the server is transferring or copying a lot of files.

 With this command, you can check the read and write operations, so you should have a solid knowledge of what is hanging your disk and take the right decision.